PCS, TDY and DeploymentsUpdated: November 4, 2022

 There are several different types of military orders one can receive.
-They directly affect the service member’s duty location, the duration of that duty, and how the servicemember is to be paid.
+They directly affect the service member’s duty location, the duration of that duty and how the service member is to be paid.
 These orders include Permanent Change of Station (PCS), Temporary Duty (TDY, TAD or other designation depending on the branch of service), and Deployments.

 These three separate types of orders are not interchangeable.
 Depending on the nature of your military service, the orders may have specific implications about time served, special duty pay, per diem pay, and other compensation.
-What is the difference between deployments, permanent change of station moves, and temporary duty?

 Temporary Duty Orders